Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: System Model

 \subsection{Signal Model}

-A single-cell uplink cellular network is considered, where the BS is located at the center of the coverage disc area with radius $D$.
-Similar to \cite{2019_Ding_Semi-GF,2020_Yang_APA,2020_Ding_New_SGF}, we assume that there are $K$ GF users and one GB user, where these GF users are randomly distributed in the disc area $\mathcal{D}_\text{F}$ with radius $D_\text{F}$ $(D_\text{F}\leq D)$, and the GB user (denoted as $\text{U}_\text{B}$) randomly deployed in a ring region $\mathcal{D}_\text{B}$ with inner radius $D_0$ ($D_0>0$) and outer radius $D_1$ ($D_1\leq D$).
-The location distribution of the GF users is modeled as a homogeneous Binomial point process (HBPP) $\Upsilon_\text{F}$ \cite{2012_Haenggin_stochastic geometry}.
-We also assume that the GB user communicates with the BS in conventional grant-based protocol and has been allocated one dedicated resource block, so that the channel state information (CSI) of the GB user is known to the BS \cite{Zhang_2020_WCL}.
+{As shown in Fig. 1,} a single-cell uplink cellular network is considered, where the BS is located at the center of the coverage disc area with radius $D$.
+Similar to \cite{2019_Ding_Semi-GF,2020_Yang_APA,2020_Ding_New_SGF}, we consider $K$ GF users {(denoted as U$_k$, $k\in\{1,\dots,K\}$)} and one GB user {(denoted as $\text{U}_\text{B}$)}, where these GF users are distributed in the disc area $\mathcal{D}_\text{F}$ with radius $D_\text{F}$ $(D_\text{F}\leq D)$, and the GB user is randomly deployed in a ring region $\mathcal{D}_\text{B}$ with inner radius $D_0$ ($D_0\geq0$) and outer radius $D_1$ ($D_1\leq D$).
+The GF users are randomly distributed according to homogeneous Binomial point process (HBPP) \cite{2012_Haenggin_stochastic geometry}, namely, the GF users are randomly deployed within the coverage area of the BS.
+The GB user communicates with the BS in conventional grant-based protocol and has been allocated one specific resource block.
+Thus, we assume that the channel state information (CSI) of the GB user is known to the BS \cite{Zhang_2020_WCL}. {Similar to \cite{2020_Ding_New_SGF}, in each time slot, one GF user, denoted as U$_{\text{F}}$ $(\text{U}_{\text{F}}\in \{\text{U}_1,\dots,\text{U}_K\})$, will be admitted for transmission using the resource block allocated to U$_{\text{B}}$ after distributed contention\footnote{Distributed contention has been widely used in opportunistic carrier sensing\cite{2020_Ding_New_SGF,2005_Zhao_opportunistic carrier sensing,2006_Bletsas_network_path_selection}, where the BS can schedule the most preferred user in a distributed manner.
+Take the strategy proposed in \cite{2006_Bletsas_network_path_selection} as an example, which selects the user with the best channel condition to transmit.
+After estimating the CSI, each user selects a backoff time, e.g., $\pi_k$ for the $k$-th user, which decreases monotonously with increasing channel gain.
+Once the contention time window (with duration $\pi_0$) begins, the $k$-th user will send a flag to the BS after $\pi_k$ $(\pi_k<\pi_0)$ expires.
+Thus, the user with the best channel will send its flag first and hence be identified to the BS.}, where the contention criteria will be specified in Section \ref{two schemes}.}